Laxman824/30Days-Challenge/README.md

 covered problems on arrays and completed chapter 2 practice set
 ### Day4 on 25/2/23
 done few problems and solved them .
+### Day5 on 26/2/23
+completed string manipulations ,harry practice set 3 and 3 problems